wearscript/wearscript-android/README.md

 Install
 -------
-If you want access to our demo server contact us, if you want to run this yourself definitely contact us (some features requires a http://picar.us cluster).

 * Tested on ubuntu 12.04 LTS, if you want support it helps if you stick with this if possible
 * Ubuntu packages: apt-get install mercurial
 * Setup a config.go file (look at config.go.example)
-* Run install.sh (this does basic dependencies and such, it is not expected to automatically install everything at this point)
+* Run install.sh (this does basic dependencies and such)

 Hacking
 -------